top of page

 Key Ingredients Used

-• Plantbased milk: low calorie, dairy-free milk makes the best tasting chia pudding.
+• plant-based milk: low calorie, dairy-free milk makes the best tasting chia pudding.
 I tend to use almond or coconut, but you can use any your favourite milk of choice.

 Healthy Chia Pudding Variations

-• Almond milk: rich in magnesium, a great low calorie alternative to dairy
+• almond milk: rich in magnesium, a great low calorie alternative to dairy

-• Coconut milk: another great replacement for dairy milk and easily digested, it has a lovely thick consistency and a rich, creamy texture.
+• coconut milk: another great replacement for dairy milk and easily digested, it has a lovely thick consistency and a rich, creamy texture.

-• Oat milk: an easy-to-digest, low-fat, low-sugar milk that also provide healthy fibre and a creamy flavour.
+• oat milk: an easy-to-digest, low-fat, low-sugar milk that also provide healthy fibre and a creamy flavour.

-• Soy milk: higher in protein than other plantbased milks, soy is great option if you are sensitive to dairy or vegan.
+• soy milk: higher in protein than other plantbased milks, soy is great option if you are sensitive to dairy or vegan.

 No matter which version of milk you choose, adding this pudding to your meal plan each day is fabulously delicious way to get more fibre and eat a well-balanced meal.